randalx2/FreddyFruit/FreddyFruit/README-Instructions.txt

        "DropCreateDatabaseIfModelChanges<ProductContext>" instead.
 See the comments in this file.
         This will also allow the app to run quicker in future.

+   3.2 Please note that sometimes Visual Studio has an issue with resetting the database if you choose to leave
+       the "ProductDatabaseInitializer.cs" class as is.
+In this instance merely restart Visual Studio.

 4. Make sure you have installed the frameworks necessary to run the app in the Visual Studio Environment.

 5. It is also recommended that you have both Firefox and Chrome installed.